 I still clearly remember my first batch of pandesal.
 It was hard rock and slightly edible (well not really).
-Having no prior experience at bread making, I didn’t really know what I was getting into.
-No idea about yeast, rising, kneading and all other crucial things needed in order to make proper bread.
+Having no prior experience in bread making, I didn't really know what I was getting into.
+No idea about yeast, rising, kneading, and all other crucial things needed in order to make proper bread.

 But here we are today and now I am sharing a Pandesal recipe.
 I can't believe it myself!

-- Let’s start off with the most important equipment.
+- Let's start off with the most important equipment.
 I always make my bread using a stand mixer with a dough hook.
-It is the easiest and fastest way of making any kinds of bread.
-Kneading by hand, sadly, is one of the things I still haven’t learn to do well.
+It is the easiest and fastest way of making any kind of bread.
+Kneading by hand, sadly, is one of the things I still haven't learned to do well.

 - Kitchen scale.
 This is optional but highly recommended if you want your pandesal to be evenly shaped.
 There's no need to roll the dough into a log.
 After the first rise, punch down the dough and directly scoop out portions of dough, and weigh to the desired size.
 Medium-Size pandesal weighs about 40 grams and a big size weighs about 50 to 60 grams.
 After weighing, roll the dough in between your palm or onto a wooden board to shape it into a ball.